Brian Mayanja

-Brian Mayanja (born January 25, 1983) is a boxer from Uganda, who participated in the 2004 Summer Olympics for his native African country.
-There he was outscored in the first round of the Featherweight (57 kg) division by Kazakhstan's Galib Jafarov.
-He qualified for the Athens Games by winning the silver medal at the 1st AIBA African 2004 Olympic Qualifying Tournament in Casablanca, Morocco.
-In the final of the event he lost to Tunisian fighter Saifeddine Nejmaoui.
+Brian Mayanja (born January 25, 1983) is a Ugandan boxer who competed at the 2004 Summer Olympics.
+He was outscored in the first round of the Featherweight (57 kg) division by Kazakhstan's Galib Jafarov.

+Mayanja qualified for the Athens Games by winning the silver medal at the 1st AIBA African 2004 Olympic Qualifying Tournament in Casablanca.
+In the finale of the event, he lost to Tunisian fighter Saifeddine Nejmaoui.